Table of Contents

 Shila Sindoor is a metallic Ayurvedic medicine (Ras Oushadhi).
-This medicine is prepared from mercury, sulphur and arsenic disulphide.
-Shila Sindur is prepared by processing Shuddha Parada (purified mercury), Shuddha Gandhaka (sulphur) and Shuddha Manashila (arsenic disulphide) in Kumari swaras.
-Shila sindur is a rasayana and good for brain and heart.
+This medicine is prepared from mercury, sulfur and arsenic disulphide.
+Shila Sindur is prepared by processing Shuddha Parada (purified mercury), Shuddha Gandhaka (sulfur) and Shuddha Manashila (arsenic disulphide) in Kumari swaras.
+Shila sindur is a Rasayana and good for the brain and heart.
 It is a broad spectrum antibiotic that effectively cures many infectious diseases and purifies blood.
-For medicinal purpose, the maximum dose is 1 to 2 Ratti.
+For the medicinal purpose, the maximum dose is 1 to 2 Ratti.

 Here is given more about Shila Sindoor such as indication/therapeutic uses, Key Ingredients and dosage.

 Shodhit Parad 120 g, Shodhit Gandhak 120 g, Shodhit Manshila 60 g;Processed in Aloe vera juice

 - Skin diseases, leprosy or kustha, skin itching, abscess

 - Infectious diseases such as fever, sannipat jwar, malarial fever

 - Cough and respiratory illness

 The Dosage of Shila Sindoor